-27 Oct Modding Felfil Evo: the PrintKnit research of the KTH Royal Institute of Technology
+27 Oct Modding Felfil Evo: the PrintKnit research of the KTH Royal Institute

 One of the most interesting features of Felfil Evo is the fact that it can be tailored to the customer’s needs, thanks to its modular structure and the open-source model we adopted while developing it.
 The user can mod the extruder the way they prefer, or contact us to request any modifications.

 This is what the KTH Royal Insitute of Technology in Stockholm, famous as one of the biggest academic research centre in Scandinavia and one of the most important in the whole of Europe, asked as to do.